Valorie Kondos Field: Coaching career

 Kondos Field was named head coach of the UCLA Bruins gymnastics team in 1991.
 In 1997, the team won their first national NCAA championship title, she was the fourth coach in NCAA Gymnastics history to win a championship.
 The team won the National Championship title again in 2000, 2001, 2003, 2004, 2010 and 2018, for a total of seven wins under Kondos Field's leadership.
 Additionally, the team won 19 Pac-12 championships, the first in 1993 and the last in 2019. and 16 NCAA Regional titles.
-In 2010, Kondos Field was inducted into the UCLA Athletic Hall of Fame.
+In 2010, Kondos Field was inducted into the UCLA Athletics Hall of Fame.

 Over the years Kondos Field has coached Olympic gymnasts: Jamie Dantzscher, Mohini Bhardwaj, Kate Richardson, Tasha Schwikert, Kristen Maloney, Yvonne Tousek, Stella Umeh, Luisa Portocarrero, Elyse Hopfner-Hibbs, Sam Peszek, Jennifer Pinches, Peng Peng Lee, Kyla Ross, and Madison Kocian.
 Peng Peng Lee was elected team captain for the Canadian Olympic team in 2012.
 In her final season at UCLA, Lee helped the team win their seventh NCAA title with a perfect 10 (her second of the day) on the last routine of the meet.
 Jordyn Wieber joined the team as the team manager and then a volunteer assistant coach for UCLA.

 In 2004, Former National Team Member and UCLA gymnast Jeanette Antolin was named the Sports Illustrated On Campus National Gymnast of the Year.
 She also helped lead the Bruins to 3 National Championships.
 This comeback came after Antolin was removed from the team in 2001.
 Antolin was reinstated in 2002 stating, “I am more responsible for my actions.
 I used to put things off on other people.
 Now I know it starts with me.”

-In August 2018, Kondos Field joined Olympic Gold Medalists and UCLA gymnasts Kyla Ross and Madison as they publicly spoke about abuse by Larry Nassar publicly for the first time.
+In August 2018, Kondos Field joined Olympic Gold Medalists and UCLA gymnasts Kyla Ross and Madison Kocian as they publicly spoke about abuse by Larry Nassar publicly for the first time.

 Kondos Field coached 20 athletes to 36 NCAA Individual Championships as head and assistant coach.
 She coached 5 Honda Award Winners and two Pac-12 Scholar Athlete of the Year.
 Kondos Field was voted NCAA Coach of the Year four times by her peers and in 2016 was voted the Coach of the Century by the PAC12 Conference.
 On September 20, 2018, she announced her retirement as the head coach of the Bruins gymnastics team, with her final meet on April 20, 2019.